 Morocco is a vibrant and colorful country in North Africa.
 It shares a border with Algeria to the east and south east and Western Sahara to the south west.
 It also has a coastline along the Atlantic Ocean to the north west and the Mediterranean Sea to the north east.

-This stunning country has an area of 274,461 square miles (710,850 square kilometres).
+This stunning country has an area of 274,461 square miles (710,850 square kilometers).

-Morocco’s population was 36.03 million in 2018.
+Morocco’s population was 36.91 million in 2020.

-The capital city is called Rabat; it covers an area of 45.2 square miles (117 square kilometres) and has a population of 577,827 million (2014).
+The capital city is called Rabat; it covers an area of 45.2 square miles (117 square kilometers) and has a population of 577,827 million (2014).